Protocols of movement within the school and use of shared spaces

 Public health authorities will inform the school if there is a positive case, at which point we will inform all parents and follow their directives.

-This link provides information about symptoms of Covid-19
+The following link provides information about symptoms of Covid-19:

 Sinks and soap are in every Elementary School classroom.
 Frequent hand washing with warm water and soap for at least 20 seconds limits the risk of transmission of viruses.
 This is especially important upon arrival in the morning, before and after eating, after handling shared items or objects that are touched frequently, and before departure at the end of the day.

-The Selwyn House policy is that all students from Grades 1 through 11, and all adults, wear masks in the school, including in classrooms and outdoors at recess times.
+The Selwyn House policy is that all students from Grades 1 through 11, and all adults, wear procedural masks in all indoor areas in the school.
+Masks will not be required outdoors.
 We strongly encourage students in Maternelle to also wear masks.

-Masks must be worn at drop off and dismissal as multiple grades are coming and going and there are many instances that the boys are closer than one metre in mixed groups.
+Masks must be worn upon entering the building.
+In Elementary School, masks must be worn at drop off and dismissal as multiple grades are coming and going and there are many instances in which the boys are closer than one metre in mixed groups.

 If a student must arrive after the start of classes, Maternelle through Grade 8 students should use the Lucas front door and proceed to check in with their division.
 Students in Senior School should use the Macaulay front door and report to Ms. Wong.